Swarnashree/swarnashree.github.io/index.md

 ## Select Projects
 - **Real-time Person Detection in Videos based on Natural Language Description**
-<br/> Built a working end-to-end system comprising of various modules that leveraged on deep learning models trained with fine-tuning.
+  - Built a working end-to-end system comprising of various modules that leveraged on deep learning models trained with fine-tuning.
-<br/> Modules: Human Figure Detection, Body Segmentation, Gender Detection, Clothing and Apparel Style Detection.
+  - Modules: Human Figure Detection, Body Segmentation, Gender Detection, Clothing and Apparel Style Detection.
-<br/> This project led to a publication at ADCOM 2018.
+  - This project led to a publication at ADCOM 2018.

 - **Factoid Based Question Answering System for Biology Coursebooks**
-<br/> Build a Q&A system using QANUS skeletal framework.
+  <br/> Built a Q&A system using QANUS skeletal framework.
 Devised and implemented custom chunking and parsing algorithms.
 <br/><br/> **Please refer to CV for more details on various other projects**

 ## Professional Experience
 - **Smart FAQ Chatbot**
-<br/> Worked on building a smart FAQ chatbot that was trained on various FAQs in the Legal and Compliance domain.
+  - Worked on building a smart FAQ chatbot that was trained on various FAQs in the Legal and Compliance domain.
-<br/> Took up complete ownership of the entire lifecycle of the product that also included building an efficient solution for retrieving answers for the questions (Implemented word-jumbling techniques, auto correct using hunspell, SVD for dimensionality reduction and ConceptNet based semantic parser).
+  - Took up complete ownership of the entire lifecycle of the product that also included building an efficient solution for retrieving answers for the questions (Implemented word-jumbling techniques, auto correct using hunspell, SVD for dimensionality reduction and ConceptNet based semantic parser).

 - **Data Ingestion Pipeline**
-<br/> Currently building an ingestion pipeline and one-stop store for division-wide data, reducing consumption time for downstream applications from 48 hours to less than 1 hour.
+  - Currently building an ingestion pipeline and one-stop store for division-wide data, reducing consumption time for downstream applications from 48 hours to less than 1 hour.
-<br/>Leveraged Presto as query engine and spark optimizations, yarn for resource management
+  - Leveraged Presto as query engine and spark optimizations, yarn for resource management

 [CV](Swarnashree_MS_CV.pdf)  |  [LinkedIn](https://in.linkedin.com/in/swarnashree-mysore-sathyendra-47621a136)  |  [Mail: *ms dot swarnashree at gmail dot com*](mailto:ms.swarnashree@gmail.com)